Header

 The band's signature track "Child in time" is included unedited, the running time of 10 minutes representing a bold initiative for a rock band in 1970, and indicating Deep Purple's prog relationship.

-The underrated "Fireball" album contributes the title track plus the futuristic (for 1971) sounding "Demons eye", while "Machine head's" three anthems are all present, including everybody's favourite guitar riff on "Smoke on the water".
-"Woman from Tokyo" may be an over kind representation of the disappointing "Who do we think we are" album, but the song itself is worthy of a place in a Best of Deep Purple selection.
+The underrated "Fireball" album contributes the title track plus the futuristic (for 1971) sounding "Demons eye", while "Machine Head's" three anthems are all present, including everybody's favourite guitar riff on "Smoke on the water".
+"Woman from Tokyo" offers a generous representation for the disappointing "Who do we think we are" album, but the song itself is worthy of a place in a Best of Deep Purple selection.

 It is interesting reading the sleeve notes to learn that all the albums from which the track are taken reached the top 10 of the album charts, three achieving number one.
 What a contrast with the way such well composed and performed music is derided now In favour of manufactured bands and soloists of dubious talent.